pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 With odd old ends stol'n out of holy writ;
 And seem a saint, when most I play the devil."
 --William Shakespeare, *Richard III*

+"The fault, dear Brutus, is not in our stars, but in ourselves."
+--William Shakespeare, *Julius Caesar*

 "When two people are under the influence of the most violent, most insane, most delusive, and most transient of passions, they are required to swear that they will remain in that excited, abnormal, and exhausting condition continuously until death do them part."
 --George Bernard Shaw